Azure/azure-iot-middleware-freertos/README.md

 ### MQTT

 The middleware uses an MQTT abstraction to allow the substitution of the MQTT library.
 The default implementation is the FreeRTOS built [coreMQTT](https://github.com/FreeRTOS/coreMQTT) (see the port implementation [here](https://github.com/Azure/azure-iot-middleware-freertos/tree/main/ports/coreMQTT)).
 If you would like to create a new MQTT abstraction implementation for an MQTT library of your choosing, please complete the interface described [in this header file](https://github.com/Azure/azure-iot-middleware-freertos/blob/main/source/interface/azure_iot_mqtt.h).

+## Support

+- Found a bug or need help with the library?
+Feel free to search through old issues to see if others have had similar problems.
+Otherwise, please open a new issue on [our GitHub issues][https://github.com/Azure/azure-iot-middleware-freertos/issues].
+- Need Support with Azure services?
+Every customer with an active Azure subscription has access to [support](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request) with guaranteed response time.
+Consider submitting a ticket and get assistance from Microsoft support team.

 ## Contributing